How Microsoft made big conversion gains with small color tweaks

 Randomization within experimentation is important.
 It’s how we isolate the change we aim to learn about.
 When randomization goes wrong, you can get an SRM.

-The Good Experimental Design toolkit Templates and checklist to level-up your experimental design The Good Experimental Design Toolkit by Erin Weigel.
-As Ronald Fisher learned, experiment data is only as […]
+The Good Experimental Design toolkit templates and checklist level-up your experimental design.
+As Ronald Fisher learned, experiment data is only as good as the design you put into it.

 Speero’s A/B testing tool comparison website Helping you find the right experimentation tool quickly and easily Speero’s A/B testing too comparison website includes a comprehensive list of options.
 If you’re […]